 Toronto Paramedic Services average of over 320,000 calls annually.
 The data reviewed was for a very small sample size and may not accurately reflect impacts on response times.

-The traffic study summarizes the vehicular traffic analysis; however, traffic studies are only one type of analysis that informs the design of complete street projects.
+The traffic study summarizes the vehicular traffic analysis.
+Traffic analysis is only one type of analysis that informs the design of complete street projects.
 Complete street projects aim to balance the needs of different types of road users and to promote the safety of vulnerable road users, including people cycling and pedestrians.

 The purpose of the traffic study is to:

-• Improve traffic operations and road user safety within the context of Complete Street objectives; and,
+• Improve traffic operations and road user safety within the context of complete street design objectives; and,

-• Optimize traffic signal timing, including left/right turn arrows, green time, and improving flow from one traffic light to another.
+• Optimize traffic signal timing, including left/right turn arrows, green time, and improving flow.

 Major considerations in the traffic study include: